BKWLD/craft-webhook-scheduler/README.md

-# craft-webhook-scheduler plugin for Craft CMS 3.x
+# craft-webhook-scheduler plugin for Craft CMS 3 and 4

 A Craft plugin that triggers webhooks when scheduled posts become active.

 ## Requirements

-This plugin requires Craft CMS 3.x.
+This plugin requires Craft CMS 3 or 4

 ## Installation